Ethics and Open Science

 1. Being clear with participants at the time of collection about what you plan to use the research data for

-Make sure that your participant information sheet and consent form inform participants that their anonymised data will be made available to the general public via the internet.
-Participants should consent to their anonymised data being freely shared.
-Not providing this information technically precludes the sharing of data files with others in any form.
+Make sure that your participant information sheet and consent form inform participants that their anonymised data will be made available via a publicly accessible online data repository.
+Participants should consent to their data being freely shared.
+Although legally GDPR only requires consent for sharing non-anonymised data, not obtaining consent for sharing any data breaches ethical guidelines.
 Therefore, language such as below should be included in the participant information sheet and consent form:

 Information sheet